-12r assists analysts in verifying that information that is reported in the financial statement for the health entity is consistent with what is reported in the health entity’s RBC filing.
+Verify that information that is reported in the financial statement for the health entity is consistent with what is reported in the health entity’s RBC filing.
 Since withholds and bonuses are reported both in the Annual Financial Statement and in the RBC filing, they should not appear in one and not the other.
 This procedure also assists analysts in determining if a significant amount of the prior year’s withholds and bonuses available were not paid during that reporting year.
 Withholds and Bonuses Available represent the total amount that could have been paid in withholds and bonuses.
 (This information is provided in the RBC filing on page XR016.)
 The amount paid compared to the amount available provides analysts with a rough indication of how well provider groups were able to meet their contract goals.
 Further analysis may be necessary in order to determine whether the provider group is able to meet its financial or operational goals in its contracts with the health entity, currently and going forward.
 Provider groups not being able to meet their financial and operational goals and thus not earning all of their withholds in one year can result in higher claims costs than anticipated and/or less favorable contracts in the next contracting cycle.

 Additional procedures may be performed if there are concerns regarding the amount of prior year withholds and if bonuses available not paid were significant.
 If the level of these arrangements is significant, it is important to determine if any actual risk is being transferred.
 Potentially, these arrangements could be used to create the appearance of capitated risk transfer when in fact the bonus and withholds result in no actual risk transfer.
 Since these arrangements reduce RBC, capital requirements could be understated.
 Some health entities have many types of contracts with providers, but it is possible to request that a health entity provide the primary contracts with its largest contracting providers.